 His hash tag at the end: #getcleanandsober speaks volumes.
 I’m not sure if this guy realizes how special he is.
 Countless men and women with addiction issues don’t have the self-awareness needed to overcome the addiction, in my opinion, even after a divorce.
 This is a man who has guts and I respect him unbelievably.

-Self-awareness is defined as “knowing self well,” but put in the context of divorce, I think it means having the courage to look in the mirror and say, “Hey, a lot of this (or all or some or a little bit of this) was my fault.”
+Put in the context of divorce, self-awareness is having the courage to look in the mirror and say, “Hey, a lot of this (or all or some or a little bit of this) was my fault.”

 Another time I heard someone take accountability for his divorce was a few years ago when I was sitting at a Bears game and I met this guy sitting behind me.
 I’ll never forget.
 He said,

 “I didn’t treat my ex-wife like I should have.
 I loved her so much and I did some really stupid things that I truly regret now.
 I tried very hard to get her back but couldn’t and I have to live with that now.”

 Isn’t that more refreshing and honest than someone who plays the victim and takes NO RESPONSIBILITY for anything that went wrong??
 It’s maddening how some people just can’t see anything.
 It’s like they are blind.